Cabbageworm

 Known as weak fliers, they do not travel very far but are readily carried by the wind.

-The male and female live approximately two weeks and females deposit eggs for about 10 days.
+The male and female live approximately two weeks and

-Photo courtesy Russ Ottens
+Photo courtesy Russ Ottens University of Georgia, Bugwood.org

-Imported cabbageworm butterfly The female butterfly has two black spots on each forewing and one in the case of males.
+The female butterfly has two black spots on each forewing and one in the case of males.
 The hind wing of each sex has one black spot and brown or black marking at the edge of their wings.

 The larva feed voraciously on both the outer and inner leaves often feeding along the midrib at the base of the wrapper leaves, or boring into the heads of cabbage.

-cabbage looper chewing holes in leaf Other indications of the presence of the cabbageworm species is large irregular holes in the leaves of vegetable plants.
+Other indications of the presence of the cabbageworm species is large irregular holes in the leaves of vegetable plants.

-The picture on the right is of a cabbage looper larva having a meal on a vegetable plant leaf.
+The picture on the right is of cabbage looper larva having a meal on a vegetable plant leaf.
 When fully grown, its length is between 1 1/2 to 2 inches.

-courtesy David Capparet Michigan State University, Bugwood.Org
+Photo courtesy of David Capparet Michigan State University, Bugwood.Org.

 Other vegetables these insect pests favor are cauliflower, broccoli, Brussels sprouts, turnips, radishes, kale, letuce, as well as the mustard family.
 Fortunately, early grown cabbage is seldom severely injured because it reaches maturity before the cabbageworm population have built up significantly.
 However, the same can"t be said for late-grown susceptible crops planted around mid-July or earlier in parts of the country with warmer climate.
 More often than not, they will soon become the victim of these pests.

-Identifying Characteristics
+Identifying

-cabbageworm on a head of cabbage The imported cabbageworm (larva) usually grows to 1 inch and is velvety-green in color.
-They are slightly fuzzy and have a pale yellow stripe down its back, and when touched or prodded usually remain in place.
-They also produce green frass (droppings) and prefer the center of cabbage heads as they grow larger.
+The imported cabbageworm (larva) usually grows to 1 inch and is velvety-green in color.
+They are slightly fuzzy and have a pale yellow stripe down the back, and when touched or prodded

 The cabbage looper is smooth and green with several thin, white stripes down its back.
 When it crawls it arches its body in a loop (hence its name) then stretches forward.
 When fully grown its length is between 1 1/2 inches to 2 inches.
-Cabbage loopers are late arrivals to your garden appearing in late summer.

-diamondback moth larva The diamondback moth larva is green, not fuzzy and only grows to about 1/2 inch.
+The diamondback moth larva is green, not fuzzy and only grows to about 1/2 inch.
 When touched or prodded, it wiggles its whole body vigorously and often drops from the plant.
 You may find white silken cocoons with a green full-grown caterpillar nearby.

 Photo courtesy Keith Weller, USDA Agricultural Research Service, Bugwood.org